-1 See Heckman et al. (2006, 2008) for a critical review of the large empirical literature on earnings regressions based on Mincer's (1974) seminal model of schooling choices.
+See Heckman et al. (2006, 2008) for a critical review of the large empirical literature on earnings regressions based on Mincer's (1974) seminal models of earnings and schooling choices.

-2 Haider and Solon (2006) use US data to demonstrate the strong life-cycle association between current and annual earnings.
+2 Haider and Solon (2006) use US data to examine how the association between current and lifetime earnings varies over the life cycle.
 Their empirical analysis is replicated and extended for Sweden (Böhlmark and Lindquist, 2006) and Germany (Brenner, 2010).
 See also Björklund (1993) for an early study of the correlation between current and lifetime income.